im-pratham/developing-flowable-platform/t11-work-with-indices/documentation/README.md

 }
 ```

-Now, there is a new property at the end of the index: "extractedTextFromASubFormInUppercaseAsAField".
+Now, there is a new property with an absurdly long name at the end of the index: "extractedTextFromASubFormInUppercaseAsAField".

 ```json
 {